It's the end of March, you've been frazzled with midterms and grading projects for so many weeks that you completely forgot: it's field trip season!

 Museum of Science and Industry - Chicago

-Science, technology, and the industrialization of America are always big education points for students, so what better place for a last minute field trip than a science museum?
-Spanning over 400,000 square feet, Chicago's Museum of Science and Industry has been named on of the seven wonders of Chicago and the largest science museum in the Western Hemisphere.
+Science, technology, and the industrialization of America are always big education points for students, so what better place for a last-minute field trip than a science museum?
+Spanning over 400,000 square feet, Chicago's Museum of Science and Industry has been named one of the seven wonders of Chicago and the largest science museum in the Western Hemisphere.
 Explore the over 35,000 artifacts, activities, and experiences within, the entire space typically taking guests about 4-5 hours to see (including lunch at Brain Food Cafe).

 MET - New York City

 Art will open up worlds your students never knew existed, an extremely emotional and imaginative experience that we all know will benefit your class greatly.
 What better place to let them experience this than at the nation's largest, and one of the world's most visited, art museums, the New York City MET.
 Students of all ages will get a rewarding experience here, the museum offering a Kids Met for younger, and more advanced historical art for the older.
-Here you can spend up to 4 hours here easily if you include lunch time, the spot offering several different eating options from the Cafeteria, Petrie Court Cafe, American Art Cafe, and Roof Garden Bar.
+Here you can spend up to 4 hours here easily if you include lunchtime, the spot offering several different eating options from the Cafeteria, Petrie Court Cafe, American Art Cafe, and Roof Garden Bar.

 US Space and Rocket Center- Huntsville, Alabama

 Space, the last frontier, one of the most interesting things for many students, and one of our most popular field trip options for groups.
 In Huntsville, Alabama, your group can visit the world's largest space attraction, one filled with dozens of exhibits, historic spacecraft, and day programs for students.
-If you choose to eat lunch at the Mars Grill you will have plenty of food options for all students in your group, or you could also pack a picnic lunch for outside.
+If you choose to eat lunch at the Mars Grill you will have plenty of food options for all students in your group, or you could also pack a picnic lunch outside.
 Including lunch, this center typically takes dedicated groups about 4-5 hours to visit.
 Did we mention seeing Apollo while here?

 Williamsburg - Virginia

-If you are looking to take a history class on a last minute field trip but don't know where to go to keep their interest and educate them, you most certainly should consider Historic Williamsburg.
+If you are looking to take a history class on a last-minute field trip but don't know where to go to keep their interest and educate them, you most certainly should consider Historic Williamsburg.
 This living history city will transport your students to 18th-century living, right in the times leading to the Revolutionary War.
 Walk around and explore, eat at a local Chesapeake eatery, or, more popularly, pack a picnic and settle in to enjoy the views!
-To see it all here you will probably need to plan a good 3.5-4 hour time span, including lunch time.
+To see it all here you will probably need to plan a good 3.5-4 hour time span, including lunchtime.

 Disney YES Program - Anaheim or Orlando

 It may amaze you to learn how many educational options both Disneyland and Disney World offer, all programs within meant for all ages, K-12 and college level.
 Students can take day-long journeys across the part to learn about chemistry, performing arts, leadership, or even physics!
 There are several different options each year, so let us help you make it happen, quickly!
-Lunch options will be included with the program.
+Lunch options will be included in the program.
 If your group wants to make this an overnight option you can even spend a day enjoying the park itself!

 Yellowstone National Park - Wyoming

-Ahh, the great outdoors, the perfect place for a last minute field trip!
+Ahh, the great outdoors, the perfect place for a last-minute field trip!
 Certainly pack a lunch for this one, the entire spot filled with picnic areas (not near geysers).
 Spend as little or as much time as you want here, the park, just be sure you see Old Faithful or any of the other 300 geysers on site.
 Geography and biography lessons abound, you will also see lakes, canyons, rivers, and mountain animals such as grizzlies, elk, and bison.
 This option isn't hard at all to make happen last minute, and there are bound to be national parks close to where your group is based to make it even easier on you.